-All disputes between the parties other than the disputes mentioned in Article 4 shall be submitted obligatorily to a procedure of conciliation before they can form the subject of a settlement by arbitration.
+All disputes between the Parties other than the disputes mentioned in Article 4 shall be submitted obligatorily to a procedure of conciliation before they can form the subject of a settlement by arbitration.

-The disputes referred to in the preceding Article shall be submitted to a permanent or special Conciliation Commission constituted by the parties to the dispute.
+The disputes referred to in the preceding Article shall be submitted to a permanent or special Conciliation Commission constituted by the Parties.